-New Mexico may curb paramilitaries near southern US border
+New Mexico may curb paramilitaries near southern U.S. border

-SANTA FE, N.M.
-(AP) — Legislators in New Mexico are advancing legislation to rein in paramilitary patrols that have popped up in recent years to halt migrants near the international border with Mexico and at a protest over a statue of a Spanish conquistador.
+SANTA FE, N.M. — Legislators in New Mexico are advancing legislation to rein in paramilitary patrols that have popped up in recent years to halt migrants near the international border with Mexico and at a protest over a statue of a Spanish conquistador.

 The bill places New Mexico among several states weighing changes this year to restrictions on paramilitary organizations.